Rufer House

-The Rufer House at Schließmanngasse 11 in Vienna, was designed by architect Adolf Loos in 1922 for Josef and Marie Rufer.
-It is considered to be the first example of Raumplan style.
-Raumplan was very different from its predecessor Free Plan in its internal spatial organization.
-While not as well known as some of other of Loos’ houses, the Rufer House set the precedent for his later designs.
+The Rufer House at Schließmanngasse 11 in Vienna 13th district, was designed by architect Adolf Loos in 1922 for Josef Rufer and Marie Rufer.
+It is considered to be the first example of Raumplan (literally spatial plan) style.
+Raumplan differs from its predecessor Free Plan style in its internal spatial organization.
+While not as well known as other designs by Loos, the Rufer House set the precedent for his later designs.

 Basic design

-The house is an almost cube-like volume and the internal space is 10m by 10m.
-The exterior walls are load-bearing leaving the interior walls to partition space.
-A central column runs through the house hiding the plumbing and also acting as a framing device on the second floor.
+The house is a cube-like volume with internal dimensions of 10x10 metres.
+The exterior walls are load-bearing, leaving the interior walls to partition space.
+A central column runs through the house, hiding the plumbing and also acting as a framing device on the second floor.
 This center column is a grounding agent, connecting the entire house and acting as a point of reference.

 Rufer House and Raumplan

 Raumplan sets out to emulate a natural landscape internalized through interconnecting volumes.
 The Rufer House does this through its multilevel organization on a single floor.
 While both the first and second floors of the house have this split-level distinction, the second floor is the one best seen as Raumplan.
 The second floor is made up of the living area on the lower level and the dining room on the higher level.
 The dining area is seen as a part of the living area and thus its volumes intersect.
 The level change gives the dining room volume a distinction from the living room volume.
 A small staircase connects the two levels.
 The central column of the building, while creating the distinction between the two volumes, also frames the space creating a diagonal view through the house between the lower and upper levels of the floor.
 The private study found on this floor is seen as separate.
 It is a solid volume that is disconnected from the continuous spaces of the living and dining areas and grounds the floor to the exterior walls.
 Finally, the terrace that connects to the living room is an outdoor space that was carved out from the interior space and is overhung by the floor above it.
-This suggests that it is both an outdoor and indoor space and blurs this threshold.
+This suggests that it is both outdoor and indoor space and blurs this threshold.